marcopeereboom/toyz80/README.md

 3. Add UT test case for all edge cases for new opcode in z80/z80_test.go.

 If it works, send me a PR.

+Multi byte opcodes are a bit more involved and opcodes that don't have an example may need some extra magic.